oliviergimenez/capture-recapture-review/make_sense.md

   write_csv('papers_in_ecological_journals.csv')
 ```

-Again, annotation is made by hand.
+Again, annotation was made by hand.
+Took me several hours.
+I mainly focused my reading on the titles.
+The results are in [that file](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_ecolological_journals_annotated.csv).